chathuri-sam/Modeling-Spatial-Dependence-in-Multi-Species-Point-Patterns/README.md

 The original Multilogreg package can be accessed from https://github.com/kristianhessellund/Multilogreg.git and has compatibility and dependency issues.

 These have been fixed in https://github.com/IbTJensen/Multilogreg.git and can directly be installed from.

+Other packages that need to be installed for the Multilogreg package to work can be installed using the code given in the repo.